Tight triangulations of closed 3-manifolds: Induced surfaces in tight triangulations

 \begin{proof} By Lemma \ref{lemma:3.2}, $\beta_1(X) = \tilde{\beta_0}(X_x) + \beta_1(X^x)$.
 Since $X^x$ is also tight by Lemma \ref{lemma:2.3}, applying Lemma \ref{lemma:3.2} to the vertex $y$ of $X^x$, we get $\beta_1(X^x) = \tilde{\beta_0}(X_y^x) + \beta_1(X^{xy})$.
 Therefore, $\beta_1(X) = \tilde{\beta_0}(X_x) + \tilde{\beta_0}(X_y^x) + \beta_1(X^{xy})$.
 Interchanging the vertices $x$ and $y$ in this argument yields $\beta_1(X) = \tilde{\beta_0}(X_y) + \tilde{\beta_0}(X_x^y) + \beta_1(X^{yx})$.
 Since $X^{xy} = X^{yx}$, we get

 But the two sides of this equation are just one less than $c_X(x, y)$ and $c_X(y, x)$.
 Hence the result. \end{proof}

-Notice that the {\em graphs} of graph theory are just the simplicial complexes of dimension $\leq 1$.
+In the following, we will make use of some basic concepts from graph theory, where in our context a {\em graph} can be seen as a simplicial complex of dimension $\leq 1$.
 In this paper, we do not use any non-trivial results from graph theory, but the language and the geometric intuition of graph theory will be useful.
 Recall that the {\em degree} of a vertex $v$ (denoted by $\deg(v)$) in a simplicial complex is the number of edges (1-faces) through $v$.
 A graph is said to be {\em regular}, if all its vertices have the same degree.
 For $n\geq 3$, the {\em cycle of length $n$} (in short, {\em $n$-cycle}) is the unique connected regular graph of degree two on $n$ vertices.
 It is the unique $n$-vertex triangulation of the circle $S^1$.
-An $n$-cycle with edges $a_1a_2, \dots, a_{n-1}a_n, a_na_1$ will be denoted by $a_1\mbox{-} a_2\mbox{-} \cdots\mbox{-} a_n\mbox{-} a_1$.
+An $n$-cycle with edges $a_1a_2, \dots, a_{n-1}a_n, a_na_1$ will be denoted by $C_n(a_1, \dots, a_n)$.
 For $n\geq 1$, the {\em path of length $n$} (the $n$-path) is the antistar of a vertex in the $(n+2)$-cycle.
 By an {\em induced cycle} (resp., path) in a simplicial complex $X$, we mean an induced subcomplex of $X$ which is a cycle (resp., path).
 Notice that, in particular, a 3-cycle is induced in $X$ if and only if it does not bound a triangle (2-face) in $X$.
 When $n \geq 4$, an $n$-cycle is induced in X if and only if it is induced in the graph ${\rm skel}_1(X)$.
 A connected acyclic graph is called a {\em tree}.

 \begin{lemma} Let the link of some vertex $x$ in a $2$-dimensional $\FF$-tight simplicial complex $X$ be a cycle.
 Then $X$ is a triangulation of a closed $2$-manifold. \end{lemma}

 \begin{proof} Let $C = X_x$ be a cycle.
 Fix a vertex $y\neq x$ of $X$.
 It suffices to show that the link $X_y$ is also a cycle.
 Note that, since $X$ is neighbourly (Lemma \ref{lemma:2.2}), $y$ is a vertex of $C$.
 Let $z$ and $w$ be the two neighbours of $y$ in $C$.
 It follows that $z$ and $w$ are the only two neighbours of the vertex $x$ in the graph $X_y$.
 Therefore, it suffices to show that $X^x_y$ is a path joining $z$ and $w$.